onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 - The kubernetes participant uninstall the DCAE PMSH helm chart from the kubernetes cluster.
 The pods are removed from the cluster.

-- The overall state of the Control Loop is changed to "UNINITIALISED" in the Policy Gui.
+- The overall state of the Automation Composition is changed to "UNINITIALISED" in the Policy Gui.

 .. image:: images/cl-uninitialised-state.png